 - Don’t drive through standing water if you see fallen power lines or electric wires nearby.

 - If a power line or electric wire falls on your car, drive away from the wire.
-But don’t turn off ignition, even if the engine stalls.
+But don’t turn off the ignition, even if the engine stalls.
 Stay in your car and wait for emergency workers.
 Don’t let anyone other than emergency workers near your vehicle.

 Survive Being Stuck in a Car in Snow